Jonas Brothers: 2019–2022: Reunion and Happiness Begins

 On January 17, 2020, the band released the single "What a Man Gotta Do".
 On January 24, they announced a residency show in Las Vegas named Jonas Brothers in Vegas at the Park Theater at Park MGM beginning on April 1, with eight other dates during the month keeping them in place until the 18th.
 The residency was ultimately cancelled due to the COVID-19 pandemic.
 The band performed at the 62nd Annual Grammy Awards on January 26, revealing a new song titled "Five More Minutes".
 On May 15, they released a two-track bundle titled XV, which contains the singles "X" and "Five More Minutes", the former of which features Colombian singer Karol G. On May 16, they made an appearance on Graduate Together: America Honors the High School Class of 2020 to perform their new song.
 On October 30, they released another Christmas song titled "I Need You Christmas".
 On March 15, 2021, a deluxe version of Nick Jonas' fourth studio album, Spaceman, was released.
 The record included the song "Selfish", which featured the Jonas Brothers.

-On May 19, 2021, the Jonas Brothers announced that they would be embarking on their eleventh headlining tour, the Remember This Tour, consisting of 44 shows at outdoor venues around the United States, with the tour beginning on August 20, 2021, in Las Vegas.
+On May 19, 2021, the Jonas Brothers announced that they would be embarking on their eleventh headlining tour, Remember This Tour, consisting of 44 shows at outdoor venues around the United States, with the tour beginning on August 20, 2021, in Las Vegas.
 During their Remember This Tour tour, the Jonas Brothers required all fans attending their shows to present a proof of vaccination against COVID-19 or a negative COVID-19 test.
 The brothers released a statement on social media saying "We believe this is the best thing we can do for our fans, our hard working crew, and the communities we're visiting."
 Kelsea Ballerini was announced as a special guest for a majority of shows.
 On May 21, DJ Marshmello released "Leave Before You Love Me", a single featuring the Jonas Brothers.
 Two days later, they performed the single at the 2021 Billboard Music Awards, with Nick Jonas also serving as the host for the ceremony.
 The single "Remember This" premiered on June 18 and was used in NBC's coverage of the 2020 Summer Olympics.
 They recorded the song "Mercy" for the soundtrack of Space Jam: A New Legacy which was released on July 9.

-On September 5, 2021, during the band's Remember This Tour, the Jonas Brothers premiered a new song titled "Who's in Your Head" while performing at the Red Rocks Parks and Amphitheater in Colorado.
+On September 5, 2021, during the band's Remember This Tour, the Jonas Brothers premiered a song titled "Who's in Your Head" while performing at the Red Rocks Parks and Amphitheater in Colorado.
 The single was released on September 17.
-On March 1, 2022, they announced a 5-dates residency show in Las Vegas named Jonas Brothers: Live in Vegas, taking place from June 3 to June 11.
+On March 1, 2022, they announced a 5-dates residency show in Las Vegas named Jonas Brothers: Live in Vegas, taking place from June 3 to 11.
 It was followed by a second 3-dates residency, which took place in November of the same year.